// 01_GETTING_STARTED

 Sleep Agent Pipeline

-The sleep agent runs continuously in the background, performing six maintenance steps:
+The sleep agent runs continuously in the background, performing a 10-step maintenance cycle every hour:

 1